lolo8304/coding-challenge/no-84/readme.md

 we are comparing the first rendering and calculte the number of pixels / s.

 start: -w 1000 -i 10000

+you can see speed in the title bar of the window and the console output.

 ```bash